DioxusLabs/docsite/docs-src/0.6/src/guide/state.md

 While `use_hook` makes it possible to store any value that implements `Clone`, you'll frequently want a more capable form of state management.
 Built-in to Dioxus are *signals*.

-The `Signal` is a wrapper type around an ordinary Rust value that tracks reads and writes, bringing your app to life.
+`Signal` is a wrapper type around an ordinary Rust value that tracks reads and writes, bringing your app to life.
 You can wrap any Rust value in a signal.
 Signals can be created manually with `Signal::new()` but we strongly recommend using the `use_signal` hook instead.

-> Manually creating Signals requires remembering to call `.dispose()` on the signal whereas `use_signal` cleans the Signal up for you automatically.
+> 📣 Manually creating Signals requires remembering to call `.dispose()` on the signal whereas `use_signal` cleans the Signal up for you automatically.

 Whenever a signal's value changes, its containing "reactive scope" will be "marked dirty" and re-run.
 By default, Dioxus components are reactive scopes, and thus, will re-render whenever a signal value changes.